 Another clever strategy is to simply agree to meet up with the gang after their dinner.
 Just meet them outside the restaurant an hour or so after their reservation and then hang out with them afterwards.
 Meanwhile, you can either skip the meal or eat something inexpensive by yourself (likely something at home).

-Using one or two of these tactics in an evening is not a social intrusion, it just ensures that you spend your money in a sensible fashion – and doing that over and over can mean many evenings of fun without many nights of worrying about making ends meet.
+It just ensures that you spend your money in a sensible fashion – and doing that over and over can mean many evenings of fun without many nights of worrying about making ends meet.